JayStecki/OpenStreetMapAPIdoc/docs/endpoints_(API_calls)/open_changeset.md

 <div class="grid cards" markdown>

-- :material-target: **One of the main OpenStreetMap API usability**.
+- :material-target: **One of the main OpenStreetMap API usabilities**

 </div>

-Opens a new changeset.
+Opens a new [changeset](../general_information/changesets.md).
+In response you will receive changeset ID.

-!!! note "Required before creating/updating/deleting every element (node, way, relation)."
+!!! note "Required before creating/updating/deleting every element (node, way, relation)"
     You should manually [close the changeset](close_changeset.md) after the process, otherwise it will [close automatically](../general_information/changesets.md#changesets-attributes).

 ### Request